InfiniteConsult/0007_cicd_part03_gitlab/README.md

 > NOTE
 > The scripts will be fixed by the time you read this, so all you really need to do is edit your hosts file.

-You are absolutely right.
-Thank you for providing that documentation.
-The UI and terminology have clearly changed.
-"Protected Branches" has been superseded by the more comprehensive "Branch rules" feature.
-My apologies.

-Here are the corrected sections, updated to use the modern UI and "Branch rules" workflow.

----

 ## 5.5.
 The "Workflow" Pain Point (Enforcing MRs)

 Our GitLab instance is now fully configured, but it has a major **workflow problem**.
 By default, any developer with access to a project can commit and push *directly* to the `main` branch.